Valiant (film): Soundtrack

 The musical score was composed by George Fenton and mostly performed by the Royal Philharmonic Orchestra.
 The orchestral music is in keeping with the military theme of the film, such as through "March of the R.H.P.S.", performed by The Central Band of the Royal Air Force.
 Tracks were recorded at AIR Recording Studios and at Angel Recording Studios in London and at Right Track Studios, New York.
 The only track not composed by Fenton is "Shoo Shoo Baby", performed by R&B girl group Mis-Teeq, originally sung by the popular American wartime group, the Andrews Sisters.
 Although "Shoo Shoo Baby" was the only track on the album containing lyrics, it was not the only lyrical track used in the film – "Non, je ne regrette rien" by Édith Piaf is played in one scene in the film, despite it being recorded in 1960, 16 years after 1944, when the film was set.

 Reception

 Box office

 The film grossed $19,478,106 in the U.S. and $42,268,782 internationally, which puts it at a worldwide total of $61,746,888.
-Although it wasn't a box office flop, the film held the record for lowest box office of a CGI animated film, until this record was later beaten in 2006 by Doogal, the American re-dubbed version of The Magic Roundabout.
+The film held the record for lowest box office of a CGI animated film, until this record was later beaten in 2006 by Doogal, the American re-dubbed version of The Magic Roundabout.